evilband7/zf2-annotated-router/README.md

 ## Annotated Router for Zend Framework 2

-This module allows to use annotations to define routes in controller's comment blocks.
+This module allows usage of annotations in controller's comment blocks to define routes.
-The goal of this project is get rid of large routes configuration arrays in module configs.
+The goal of this project is to get rid of large routes configuration arrays in module configs.

 This module is completely compatible with standard ZF2 router as it generates the same config as defined within module.